-When you an idea for a product that can disrupt the industry, you need to work with a fabricator that can help you design and manufacture your product to be the best.
+When you have an idea for a product that can disrupt the industry, you need to work with a fabricator that can help you design and manufacture your product to be the best.
 When you are up against traditional models, you have to prove yourself.
 If your product isn't designed well, your attempt to gain market share may fall flat.

 A manufacturer of tool staging systems for mechanics was facing an issue like this.
 They designed a product that would increase the efficiency of mechanics and potentially increase the profitability of companies that employ them.
 The tool staging system was fabricated from sheet metal; however, it wasn't appropriately designed for sheet metal.
 The fabricator they worked with was welding parts together that shouldn't have been, and they didn't have the in-house capabilities to do all the forming requirements.
 These problems impacted the quality of the system.